-This page contains guidance on a range of topics relevant to the service delivery of all ESIT direct service providers including family resources coordinators, speech language pathologists, physical and occupational therapists, behavior specialists, social workers, educators and more.
-Use this page as a reference guide for the IFSP process and evidence-based practices for serving children and families.
+This page contains guidance on a range of topics relevant to the service delivery of all ESIT direct service providers including Family Resources Coordinators, Speech Language Pathologists, Physical and Occupational Therapists, Behavior Specialists, Social Workers, Educators and more.
+Refer to this page for guidance on the IFSP process and other aspects of service delivery for children and families.

 - Ongoing Eligibility

 - 2019-3 Updated Evaluation, Assessment, and Ongoing Eligibility Guidance

 - 2019-5 Updated Evaluation, Assessment, and Ongoing Eligibility FAQ

 - Engaging Families in the Child Outcome Summary (COS) Process

 - Functional Outcomes

 - 2020-05 Documenting Planned Services on the IFSP